<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 But before you can calculate your Rule of 40 number, you also must calculate your growth and profitability.
 So what numbers should you use to determine those?

-Simple Rule Of 40 Calculator
+Simple Rule of 40 Calculator

 Once you know your growth rate and profitability, you can calculate your rule of 40.
 Input your numbers, and try our Rule of 40 calculator below.